-If you're looking for a place to start, this article provides some good interval-based bike workouts to that you can utilize.
+If you're looking for a place to start, this article provides some good interval-based bike workouts that you can utilize.

-This style of training will undoubtedly enhance conditioning specific to goaltending and ultimately carryover to on-ice performance.
+This style of training will undoubtedly enhance conditioning specific to goaltending and ultimately carry over to on-ice performance.

-Difference Between Goalies and Skaters?
+Difference Between Goalies and Hockey Players?

 Again the differences between what goalies and players should do are very minimal and for the most part this type of training should be pretty much the same.
 In my opinion any small differences will be addressed when the goalie is on the ice actually playing the sport as this is where that final degree of specificity can be addressed.